juliogomez/docker_cheatsheet/README.md

 There is an eth0 for the container and a peer veth in the host, with a virtual bridge from host to container. iptables make sure that traffic only flows between containers in the same bridge  (default docker0).

-Check existing networks:
+Check existing local container networks and their associated driver:

     docker network ls

-'bridge' is the default one and maps to docker0 (shown when you run ifconfig in the host)
+'bridge' is the default one where all new containers will be connected to, if not specified otherwise, and maps to docker0 (shown when you run ifconfig in the host)

 'host' maps container to host (not recommended)

 'none' provides no connectivity

+Every network created with the 'bridge' driver is based on a virtual bridge in Linux.
+You may use the 'brctl' to list virtual bridges in your host:

+    brctl show

+You may also see details about docker0 virtual bridge with:

+    ip a

+Initially 'brctl' shows that there are no interfaces connected to 'docker0', but let's run the following container and check how it is automatically connected by default:

+    docker run -dt --name test ubuntu sleep infinity brctl show
+    docker network inspect bridge

+You may check connectivity by pinging from your host to the IP address of the container (shown in the last command).

+You may also check connectivity to the outside world from your container (but first you need to install the 'ping' utility):

+    docker exec -it test /bin/bash
+        apt-get update && apt-get install -y iputils-ping ping -c5 www.github.com
+        exit

-Let's create a container that responds to HTTP requests with its own IP address:
+Before we start digging into the networking demo, let's first create a container that responds to HTTP requests with its own IP address:

 1.- In your local environment create the following directory structure: